oracle-livelabs/pts/ai-vector-search-apex-adb/download/download.md

 </copy>
 ```

-## Task 3: Create the credentials for ADB to access the LLM service
+## Task 3: Option 1 - Create the credential for ADB to access OCI GenAI Service

+### OCI GenAI Service
+The OCI GenAI service provides access to several LLMs including Cohere and Llama.
-To enable ADB to access an LLM service, API authentication is required.
+API authentication is required.

 1. From ADB Database Actions SQL Worksheet, as ADMIN user enter and run the SQL below and replace the following with your ocid and key information you got from the previous lab.

-Oracle's GenAI service is an LLM service from Oracle Cloud Infrastructure (OCI).
-The GenAI service provides access to several LLMs that you can pick from.

-## OCI GenAI Service

-For OCI GenAI Service, run the following procedure.
 Important Note: Open your private key and copy the private key all onto a single line.

 ```sql
 <copy>